-The course has been designed to cater for students who wish to undertake further study in a related area at university level or to pursue further industry training.
+The course has been designed to cater for students who wish to undertake further study in a related area at university level, pursue further industry training or have an interest in working with Timber.

 This subject is open to all students.
 It is not a requirement to have completed Year 9 & 10 Metal or Wood Technology.